brianglass/anastasis/files/weekday_vespers7.md

 **Cross-Theotokion.
 You rose on the third day.**

-The all-pure Virgin, seeing you nailed to the Tree, cried aloud, Â‘My Son and God, what is this strange and marvellous report of you that you endure through your great pity?Â’
+The all-pure Virgin, seeing you nailed to the Tree, cried aloud, ‘My Son and God, what is this strange and marvellous report of you that you endure through your great pity?’

 ****